Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ### Access SWPM

 1. Connect to your target VM as the `root` user
 1. Mount the `sapbits` container to your target VM.
 This process is documented on the [Microsoft Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).
-Detailed instructions for the `sapbits` container can be found by clicking `Connect` from the Azure Portal `sapbits` Overview:
+Detailed instructions for the `sapbits` container can be found by clicking `Connect` from the Azure Portal `sapbits` Overview
 1. Make and change to a temporary directory:\
    `mkdir /tmp/app_template; cd $_`
 1. Copy the required media from `sapbits/` to `/tmp/app_template`:\